MichaelKohler/volunteer-contributions-fetch/README.md

 // results is now all existing contributions plus any newly fetched contribution
 ```

 Note that passing existing contributions this way will be ignored if a `outputFile` is used.
+Instead the existing contributions will be read from the `outputFile` if it already exists.

 ## Configuration